hsahackr/phpWebForwarder/README.md

 THAT'S IT!

-## Bug fixes ##
+## BUG FIXES ##

-#### For other purposes ####

-If you try to use a host, which is already accessible from the world wide web, it might not work because the host detects the headers pointing to your bridge.
-You might simply solve it by excluding some headers in the "Headers request" section.
+It may not work because your local web server detects that the request is going to another hostname.
+You may fix it like this:
+- Run a clean install of Apache on your local device (no "dashboards")
+- Add the domain of your remote host to your local devices web server (may also work with dashboards, f.e.
+TinyCP)